-Orlando has amazing waterparks and refreshing springs, but sometimes you just need to put your toes in the water at the beach.
-We aren’t located directly on the coast, but we sure are close!
-If you want to plan a day trip or weekend jaunt, we have your guide to the top 5 beaches closest to Orlando.
+Orlando has amazing waterparks, splash pads, and refreshing springs, but sometimes you just need to put your toes in the sand at the beach.
+We aren’t located directly on the coast, but we sure are close to beautiful beaches!
+In just 1-2 hours you can reach these top 5 beaches closest to Orlando.

 Orlando to Cocoa Beach – 1 hour

 Cocoa is also near Port Canaveral, the launching area of world-class cruise ships.
-The 900-foot long Canaveral Pier is one of the landmarks of this area.
-Cocoa Beach has 72 miles of Atlantic shoreline, and features several beaches.
-In addition to the Canaveral National Seashore, there is the 35-acre Jetty Park at Port Canaveral, which is one of the busiest parks in the county that offers covered pavilions and picnic areas.
+The 900-foot-long Canaveral Pier is one of the landmarks of this area.
+Cocoa Beach has 72 miles of Atlantic shoreline and features several beaches.
+In addition to the Canaveral National Seashore, there is the 35-acre Jetty Park at Port Canaveral, which is one of the busiest parks in the county and offers covered pavilions and picnic areas.

 Other parks in the Cocoa Beach area, all of which provide dune crossovers include Cherie Down Park, Robert P. Murkshe Memorial Park, Seagull Park, Hightower Beach Park, Canova Beach Park, Howard E. Futch Memorial Park, Indialantic, Spessard Holland North and South Beach Parks, Coconut Point Park and Bonsteel Park.

 Orlando to Ormond Beach – 1 hour

-Located just north of Daytona Beach and a little more than an hour from Orlando, Ormond Beach provides a small town experience for visitors.
+Located just north of Daytona Beach and a little more than an hour from Orlando, Ormond Beach provides a small-town experience for visitors.
 Ormond Beach was chosen by millionaire legend John D. Rockefeller as one of the best places to live, and it was the location of the first automobile races, giving the community the title of “Birthplace of Speed.”
 In addition to beach activities,

 Orlando to Daytona Beach – 1 hour

 Daytona Beach bills itself as “The World’s Most Famous Beach,” and its well-publicized activities, such as Bike Week and the Daytona 500 have made it one of the most popular beaches on the Atlantic coast.
-Just about an hour from Orlando, Daytona Beach not only offers Florida’s sun and fun, but also permits vehicles on the beach, a treat for many visitors.
+Just about an hour from Orlando, Daytona Beach not only offers Florida’s sun and fun but also permits vehicles on the beach, a treat for many visitors.

 Orlando to New Smyrna Beach – 1 hour

 The South end of New Smyrna Beach is the north entrance to the Canaveral National Seashore, offering 24 miles of coastline.
 In 2010, New Smyrna Beach was named one of Dr. Beach’s “10 Best Beach Towns in Florida.”
-Orlando residents have also named it one of their best beaches for several years, and in 2012, it made the top 20 Surf Towns by National Geographic Magazine.
+Orlando residents have also named it one of their best beaches close to Orlando for several years, and in 2012, it made the top 20 Surf Towns by National Geographic Magazine.

 Orlando to Canaveral National Seashore – 1 hour

-Interestingly, the seashore is part of the 156-mile Indian River Lagoon, which has been the subject of many studies and research in recent years, and is an Estuary of National Significance.
+Interestingly, the seashore is part of the 156-mile Indian River Lagoon, which has been the subject of many studies and research in recent years and is an Estuary of National Significance.
 In addition to waterfowl and wading birds that visit the park, it is also the location where three species of sea turtles return to deposit their eggs each year.